+There are so many fun ways to learn about trees for kids.
 I didn’t really expect our alphabet series to be full of exploring natural elements, but I like to follow the kids’ lead.
-It’s a great time to be outdoors and learn more about the world around us, so we’re seizing the opportunity.
+Learning about trees also gives us some extra time to be outdoors and learn more about the world around us, so we’re seizing the opportunity.

 For the letter T we learned about trees.
 Today I’m sharing some of the many tree-inspired activities around the web.
-There are ideas for science investigations, literacy and math activities, book-related projects, and many terrific crafts and paintings to help you put together your own tree activities for the kids in your life.
+There are ideas for tree science investigations, literacy and math activities, book-related projects, and many terrific tree craft projects and tree art ideas to help you put together your own tree activities for the kids in your life.
 Some of the posts are seasonal, but they can often be adapted easily to meet your needs.
 I hope you enjoy reading all of these posts as much as I did!

 Tree Activities for Kids